dstoffel-de/netbox/docs/data-model/dcim.md

 ---

+# Rack Furniture

+The rack furniture model represents so called "dumb" items which can be placed in a rack.
+Such items include blanks/spacers, wire/cable managers, shelves, etc. A piece of rack funiture is an item which serves only a physical purpose and does not interact with any network device, server, etc. in any fashion.
+Rack furniture items generally do not take or distribute power or have network interfaces.
+It is important to note that patch pannels or any other network path infrustructure except for wire/cable managers should not be modeled as rack furniture.
+These items will likely be covered in issue [#20 (support for tracking physical cable plants)](https://github.com/digitalocean/netbox/issues/20) at a later date.

+Each type of rack furniture has a "Rack Furniture Type" which stores information like the U size, model, manufacturer, etc. Each instance of a piece of rack furniture points to one of these types and itself includes the location infromation such as site, rack, position, etc.

+---

 # Device Types

 A device type represents a particular hardware model that exists in the real world.
 Device types describe the physical attributes of a device (rack height and depth), its class (e.g. console server, PDU, etc.), and its individual components (console, power, and data).